Hudson Soft

-was a Japanese video game company that released numerous games for video game consoles, home computers and mobile phones, mainly from the 1980s to the 2000s.
-It was headquartered in the Midtown Tower in Tokyo, with an additional office in the Hudson Building in Sapporo.
+was a Japanese video game company known for releasing numerous titles across video game consoles, home computers, and mobile phones.
+Headquartered in the Midtown Tower in Tokyo, it also maintained an office in the Hudson Building in Sapporo.
+Founded on May 18, 1973, Hudson initially focused on personal computer products before expanding into video game development, publishing, peripherals, and music production.